AndreaPravato/zenbot/README.md

 ## Current State of Development

 I'm forking it to trade on Bitfinex.
-* Backtesting is working
+* Backfilling is working
 * Network IP is provided for easier remote viewing
-* Trading is broken (trying to fix it)
-* ...heavily testing
+* ...heavily testing.
+Sim is OK.
+Trading not tested.

 Known issues:
 * occasionaly getting 'cannot read property 'map' of undefined' error in recorder.js or backfiller.js and exiting with code 1.